jackmachiela/Palanduino/README.md

  - Add an alarm system if important info is published on non-active channels
  - Warning system for previous step, via flashing warning on LCD, or separate flashing LED

-Full hardward documentation (parts used and pinouts) is contained within the code.
+Full hardware documentation (parts used and pinouts) is contained within the code.